 Breakfast in Ribeira

-We’ll come back here a little later on to cross to the other side of the river, but I nonetheless recommend to start your day here with breakfast by the river.
+We’ll come back here a little later on to cross to the other side of the river, but I nonetheless recommend starting your day here with breakfast by the river.
 The riverside Cais da Ribeira and its main gathering spot – Praça Ribeira – are among the most picturesque spots in Porto, especially with morning fog partially covering the Dom Luis I Bridge.

 Grab a seat at the outdoor terrace of the cafe of your choice and enjoy watching the neighborhood’s mostly senior residents starting their day.
 Take note of the charming houses, whose facades are covered with colorful tiles (azulejos) and laundry drying in the sun.
 This entire area is a UNESCO World Heritage Site.